National Mutt Day

 Glad you asked!
 If you are ready to adopt, National Mutt Day is a perfect day to adopt!
-There are so many mutts in local shelters and rescues that are just waiting to go home to a new family like yours!
-If there is a greater demand for adopting mutts, there will be less dogs in shelters and rescues, and less need for purebred dogs which will help reduce the number of puppy mills and backyard breeders!!
+There are so many mutts in local shelters and rescues just waiting to go home to a new family like yours!
+If there is a greater demand for adopting mutts, there will be fewer dogs in shelters and rescues and less need for purebred dogs, which will reduce the number of puppy mills and backyard breeders!!

 Ok, so do you already have a mutt?
-If so, that’s PAWfect!
+If so, that’s perfect!
 You can celebrate by throwing a little doggy party at home or going to a community party like our monthly Paws Parties we have!
-They're so much fun and we celebrate all the doggies in our neighborhood!
+They're so much fun, and we celebrate all the doggies in our neighborhood!

-I hope you are just as excited about mutts like me and all of us at Traci's Paws!
-If you want to share pictures of your mutts on Instagram or Facebook, tag @tracispaws and we will pick some to share later!
+I hope you are just as excited about mutts as me and all of us at Traci's Paws!
+If you want to share pictures of your mutts on Instagram or Facebook, tag @tracispaws, and we will pick some to share later!

-Also, please let mommy know if you like my blog so I can write it again!!
+Also, please let mommy know if you like my blog so that I can write it again!!